KakkoiDev/xai-chat/README.md

 ## Features

+- Single file application with no build step.
+This is a simple `index.html` file that can be dropped anywhere and "just work".
+And will still be working in the years to come.
+Ex: on a CND, ran locally with a static file server...
 - Markdown support: Messages are rendered as markdown.
 - Auto-save: The chat is auto-saved to local storage, so you can come back to it later.
 - Auto-scroll to bottom: The chat will automatically scroll to the bottom when a new message is received.